kontent-ai/smart-link/README.md

 For more complex example, check the [Examples](#examples) section.

-### Live preview in Web Spotlight
+### Live reload in Live Preview

-As of version 3.2.0, the Kontent.ai Smart Link SDK introduces support for live preview within Web Spotlight.
+As of version 3.2.0, the Kontent.ai Smart Link SDK introduces support for live reload within Live Preview.
 This feature enhances the content editing experience by providing real-time updates within your preview environment through iframe communication immediately after edits are made in the in-context editor.

 > [!Note]
-> The live preview requires manual integration to function.
+> The live reload requires manual integration to function.
 Your preview website will not automatically update with changes; it is your responsibility to implement how these updates are processed and displayed in your application.

-#### Implementing live preview in your application
+#### Implementing live reload in your application

-To set up live preview, listen for update events from the SDK.
+To set up live reload, listen for update events from the SDK.
 These events are triggered after content is edited in Kontent.ai, providing you with the updated data.
 In a typical SPA, you would fetch the data from the Delivery API and store them in memory.
 When the SDK triggers an update event, you would then update the stored items in memory to display the latest content.
 To easily apply the updates on you items, SDKs provide you wtih helper functions:
   - `applyUpdateOnItem` - A function that applies the update data directly to a content item, modifying its elements, content components, and existing linked items according to the changes made in the editor.